RTXteam/RTX-KG2/README.md

 # Post-setup tasks

 We typically define a DNS `CNAME` record for the KG2 Neo4j server hostname, of the form `kg2endpoint-kg2-X-Y.rtx.ai`, where `X` is the major version number and `Y` is the minor version number.
+Before you release a new build of KG2, please update the [version history markdown file](kg2-versions.md) with the new build version and the numbers of the GitHub issues that are addressed/implemented in the new KG2 version.

 # Structure of the JSON KG2